tsmatz/decision-transformer/Readme.md

 > If the sequence is derived by an expert agent, the first token of rtg will then be high score.<br>
 > ![Return-to-go reward](images/rtg.png)

-By the autoregressive analysis in Transformers, the next token - especially, the next action - will then be predicted (generated) with causal preceeding tokens.
+By the autoregressive analysis in Transformers, the next token - especially, the next action - will then be predicted (generated) with causal proceeding tokens.

 ![decision transformer](images/dt.png)